TheHero29/ImageEditor/README.md

 7) Apply Pixelated Blur: Applies a pixelated blur effect to the image based on a specified blur size matrix.

 # HOW TO USE ?
-Run the program and provide the path to the input image file.
+Run the program and provide the name of the input image file(e.g., "Minato.jpg").

 Choose one of the following operations by entering the corresponding number:

 1) Convert to Grayscale
 2) Rotate Image Clockwise
 3) Rotate Image Anticlockwise
-4) Invert Image Horizontally
+4) Invert Image along Horizontal axis
-5) Invert Image Vertically
+5) Invert Image along Vertical axis
 6) Change Brightness
 7) Apply Pixelated Blur

 - Depending on your choice, you may need to provide additional information such as the brightness change percentage or blur size matrix.

-- Enter the name for the output image file (e.g., "output.jpg").
+- The output Image will be saved as the name of the input Image with the specified function(e.g., "grayScale-Minato.jpg").

-- The program will perform the selected operation on the input image and save the resulting image as the specified output file.
+- The program will perform the selected operation on the input image and save the resulting image as the output file.